skyfms/resolveip/README.md

 # resolveip

-Quick and dirty replacement for deprecated `resolveip` command of Percona Toolkit.
+Quick and dirty replacement for deprecated `resolveip` command of Percona Server for MySQL.